manoj-gupta/manoj-gupta.github.io/_posts/2020-07-29-Kafka-Basics.md

 ![image-center]({{ '/images/TopicsBrokersReplication.png' | absolute_url }}){: .align-center}

 At any time, only one broker can be a **leader** for a given partition.
-Only leader can receive and server data for the partition.
+Only leader can receive and send data for the partition.
 Leader is responsible for synchronizing the data with other brokers.

 ## Producers and Message Keys